GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/03.221-230/02.Safe-in-the-Arms-of-Jesus/docs.md

 Here let me wait with patience,
 Wait till the night is o'er;
 Wait till I see the morning
 Break on the golden shore.

-Refrain:
-Safe in the arms of Jesus,
-Safe on his gentle breast,
-Here by his love o'ershaded,
-Sweetly my soul doth rest.
+[Refrain]

 ```